Westwood, Los Angeles: Climate

 Westwood has a Mediterranean climate (Köppen Csb) with dry summers, relatively wet winters, and mild temperatures year-round.
+Like the rest of coastal Los Angeles County, Westwood experiences an Indian summer, where its warmest highs, in the upper 70s, are towards the end of summer and early fall.
+After mid-October temperatures dip down quicker as the cold season approaches, then they rise from late spring to summer.
+Ocean temperatures tend to moderate the climate more than inland locations.

+The average precipitation in Westwood is 17.43 inches which tends to be higher than most populated places in LA County.
+This is due to its proximity to the ocean andhillside location resulting in heavier and abundant rainfall.
+The most rainfall in a wet season was 43.55 from September 1997 to June 1998.

 History

 Development

-Westwood was developed on the lands of the historic Wolfskill Ranch, a 3000 acre parcel that Arthur Letts, the successful founder of the Broadway, and Bullock's department stores, purchased in 1919.
-Upon Arthur Lett's death, his son-in-law, Harold Janss, vice president of Janss Investment Company, inherited the land.
+Westwood was developed on the lands of the historic Wolfskill Ranch, a 3000 acre parcel that Arthur Letts, the successful founder of the Broadway and Bullock's department stores, purchased in 1919.
+Upon Arthur Letts' death, his son-in-law, Harold Janss, vice president of Janss Investment Company, inherited the land.
 He began to develop the area and started to advertise for new homes in 1922.

 The Los Angeles Times reported the news: "Westwood, the subdivision of the Wolfskill Ranch, 3300 acre of scenic territory between the city and Santa Monica, is to be opened to homeseekers and investors today by the Janss Investment Company.
 The tract comprises approximately 1000 residential and business lots, situated west of the Los Angeles Country Club on Santa Monica Boulevard and the Rancho Country Club on Pico Boulevard."